French ironclad Dévastation: Design

 The were authorized under the naval construction Program of 1872, which began with the ironclad that year.
 Shortly thereafter, Italy began work on the very large s in the early 1870s, but the French initially ignored the development and instead chose to base the design for its next ironclad on that of Redoutable.
 The new ship was to be enlarged significantly to incorporate a more powerful armament.
-The resulting design was ordered for two vessels, Dévastation and Courbet, which were the largest central battery ships ever built by any navy.
+The resulting design was ordered for two vessels, Dévastation and Courbet, which were the largest central-battery ships ever built by any navy.
 They are sometimes called the Courbet class, as she had begun construction first, though Dévastation was launched and completed earlier.

 Dévastation was 100.52 m long overall, with a beam of 21.26 m and a draft of 8.08 to 8.23 m.
 She displaced 10450 LT.
 As was standard for French capital ships of the period, she had a pronounced ram bow.
-She was fitted with three pole masts equipped with spotting tops for her main battery guns.
+She was fitted with three pole masts equipped with spotting tops for her main-battery guns.
 The crew numbered 689 officers and enlisted men.

 Her propulsion machinery consisted of two compound steam engines with steam provided by twelve coal-burning fire-tube boilers.
 Her engines were rated to produce 8300 ihp for a top speed of 15 to 15.5 kn.
 The ship had a cruising radius of 3100 nmi at an economical speed of 10 kn.
 To supplement the steam engines, she was equipped with a three-masted full-ship rig, though this was quickly reduced to a barque rig.

 Her main battery consisted of four 13.4 in, 18-caliber guns mounted in a central, armored casemate.
 Two guns could fire ahead on a limited arc and two could fire astern.
-These were supported by a secondary battery four 10.8 in guns and a tertiary battery of six 5.5 in guns.
+These were supported by a secondary battery of four 10.8 in guns and a tertiary battery of six 5.5 in guns.
 The 240 mm guns were in open, unarmored barbettes on the upper deck; two were placed abreast the funnels, the third forward, and the fourth gun was located aft.
 For defense against torpedo boats, she carried eight 37 mm 1-pounder Hotchkiss revolver cannon, all in individual mounts.
 Her armament was rounded out with five 14 in torpedo tubes in above-water launchers.

-The ship was protected with wrought iron armor; her belt was 7 to 15 in thick and extended for the entire length of the hull.
-The armored casemate for the main battery were 9.5 in thick.
+The ship was protected with wrought-iron armor; her belt was 7 to 15 in thick and extended for the entire length of the hull.
+The armored casemate for the main battery was 9.5 in thick.
 On either end of the battery, an armor deck that was 2.4 in thick protected the ship's internal spaces; it was connected to the upper edge of the armor belt.